mowoe/lambda-withings-garmin-sync/README.md

 # Withings -> GarminConnect Sync via AWS Lambda

+> [!IMPORTANT]
+> This repository was made for a european timezone (and aws region) as well as the metric system.
+Adapting it to other region should be rather straight forward.

 This repository contains an automated way to synchronize withings health data from a scale with Garmin Connect automatically.
-It does this by deploying an AWS Lambda function which is triggered by a cron schedule every 10 minutes.
+It does this by deploying an AWS Lambda function which is triggered by a cron schedule every 60 minutes.
 The lambda function is deployed automatically using [OpenTofu](https://opentofu.org/).

 ## How to use